Charlie Work: Reception

 "Charlie Work" is considered to be one of the best Always Sunny episodes.
-As of September 27, 2017 the episode held an IMDb user rating of 9.8, the highest for the series.
+As of February 25, 2025 the episode held an IMDb user rating of 9.8, making it the highest rated episode in the series.

 "On a technical level, it's a marvel, as well as a creative look at the genuine odd jobs that Charlie does behind the scenes to protect his friends' livelihoods..." observed Rolling Stones Noel Murray.
 Matt Fowler of IGN gave the episode a 10, saying "Charlie Work" was "one of the best episodes the show's ever produced.
 A fast, frantic laugh-fest featuring outstanding work from Charlie Day."
 Dennis Perkins of The A.V.
 Club also praised the episode, saying that "Charlie Day's ability to let Charlie's demons peep through his excitable dialogue is one of Sunnys chief assets, and Day's performance here is pure exhilaration as he wrangles: crates of chickens, 4000 steaks, a clogged toilet, a disabled carbon monoxide detector, a hungry and confused truck driver, a repeatedly blown fuse, a painted Frank blowing a recorder, Mac grunting and apologizing at just the right time, and two separate carjackings to make everything turn out all right."